Linked partition ideals and Euclidean billiard partitions: Introduction

-We notice that Condition (E2) in Definition \ref{def:EE12} only constrains the parity of the smallest part in the partition in question.
+On the other hand, it is plain that Condition (E2) in Definition \ref{def:EE12} only constrains the parity of the smallest part in the partition in question.
 Therefore, Euclidean billiard partitions form a subset of distinct partitions that are only restricted by Condition (E1).
-Naturally, we may turn our attention to such partitions.

-\begin{definition} We denote by $\sD_{OO\times}$ the set of integer partitions into distinct parts such that \begin{itemize}[align=left, leftmargin=2.5em, itemindent=0pt, labelsep=0pt, labelwidth=2.5em] \item[(E1)] adjacent parts are never both odd. \end{itemize} \end{definition}
+\begin{definition} We denote by $\cS$ the set of integer partitions into distinct parts such that \begin{itemize}[align=left, leftmargin=2.5em, itemindent=0pt, labelsep=0pt, labelwidth=2.5em] \item[(E1)] adjacent parts are never both odd. \end{itemize} Furthermore, let $\cS_E$ (resp.~$\cS_O$) denote the set of partitions in $\cS$ with the largest part even (resp.~odd). \end{definition}

-Instead of focusing on the weight $\phi$ defined in \cite{ADR2020}, our first objective is to derive bivariate generating function identities for not only $\sD_{OO\times}^E$ but also $\sD_{OO\times}$ that keep track of both the size and length of the partitions.
-Just like Andrews, Dragovi{\'c} and Radnovi{\'c}'s Theorem \ref{th:ADR}, the two generating functions are also double series.